RN-Animations/MasterAnimations/Explanations/StaggerHeads.md

 There are a few methods we could use here and one of them isn't `stagger`.
 If we were to use `stagger` any time a new animation started (which occurs every drag) then the other head animations will stop.
 This is because of how the Animated library works.

-The `onPanResponderMove` gets called one every drag, with the stagger the animations to the new position will be delayed by the amount we stagger.
+The `onPanResponderMove` gets called on every drag, and the stagger of the animations to the new position will be delayed by the amount we stagger.
 If there was another drag that happened the `Animated.stagger` would get triggered again.
 This would stop all animations previously even though they may not have executed yet.
 That means all the other heads would just sit there and do nothing.

 So we essentially need to replicate stagger but on at an individual head level.